Annihil/github-spray/readme.md

 ```
 *The date will be rounded to the nearest sunday.*
 By default the start date is the nearest sunday of the current date - 53 weeks.

+## Known issues
+- Before Monday 10 March 2014 there could be a [shift du to the timezone](https://github.blog/2014-03-07-timezone-aware-contribution-graphs/)